tomwhartung/edison_arduino/README.md

 my_examples - modifications to the supplied examples

+### my_examples

+Contains JS scripts that demonstrate:

+* Digital read and write
+* Analog input
+* Pulse Width Modulation (PWM)
+* I2C (tbd)

 ## Downloads

-List of files downloaded for the Intel Edison, with brief descriptions of what they contain, whether they're installed, whether I want to use them on an on-going basis, etc.
+Following is a list of files downloaded for the Intel Edison, with brief descriptions of what they contain, whether they're installed, whether I want to use them on an on-going basis, etc.